HamerSoft/Better-Resources/README.md

 Once a cache is generated and saved in a Resources root folder like: `<Project>/Assets/Resources/ResourcesCache` it can be used in a build to initialize BetterResources to enable queries.

+### Documentation
+For more detailed docs please review the [GH-Pages](https://hamersoft.github.io/better-resources/).

 ## Initialization

 BetterResources requires an initialization step (on the main thread) in order to enable querying the available resources at run-time.